ClusterHQ/flocker/docs/tutorial/vagrant-setup.rst

 If all goes well, the next step is to configure your SSH agent.
 This will allow Flocker to authenticate itself to the VM.
-Make sure you have an SSH agent running:
+If you're not sure whether you already have an SSH agent running, ``ssh-add`` can tell you.
+If you don't, you'll see an error:

 .. code-block:: console

-   alice@mercury:~/flocker-tutorial$ kill -0 ${SSH_AGENT_PID} && echo "ssh-agent running" || "ssh-agent not running"
-   ssh-agent running
+   alice@mercury:~/flocker-tutorial$ ssh-add
+   Could not open a connection to your authentication agent. alice@mercury:~/flocker-tutorial$

+If you do, you'll see no output:

+   alice@mercury:~/flocker-tutorial$ ssh-add
    alice@mercury:~/flocker-tutorial$

-If you see ``ssh-agent not running`` as the output of this command then you need to start one:
+If you don't have an SSH agent running, start one:

 .. code-block:: console